hci-lab/pgfplot-extensions/README.md

 # pgfplot-extensions

-PGFPlots draws high-qual­ity func­tion plots in nor­mal or log­a­rith­mic scal­ing with a user-friendly in­ter­face di­rectly in TEX.
+PGFPlots draws high-quality function plots in normal or logarithmic scaling with a user-friendly interface directly in TEX.
 And this rep is responsible for adding hci-lab helwan university extension for it

+These project created by hci-lab students under [Dr. waleed a. yousef](https://github.com/DrWaleedAYousef) supervision.

 ## [Stem and Leaf](https://github.com/hci-lab/pgfplot-extensions/tree/master/Stem%20and%20Leaf%20plot) plot